19 Early ’00s Movies On Netflix You Totally Forgot About But Need To Rewatch

 Over the years, Netflix has amassed a content library to rival that of any other streaming service, filled with movies both new and old.
-The ones on this list aren’t that old, but they’re definitely worth revisiting, like Legally Blonde or What a Girl Wants.
+The ones on this list aren’t that old, but they’re definitely worth revisiting, like The Sweetest Thing or Step Brothers.
 If you haven't seen some (or any) of them, now is the perfect time to fill that hole in your pop culture knowledge.
-Take a trip down memory lane with these movies you likely forgot existed, all streaming on Netflix.
+Take a trip down memory lane with these ’00s movies you likely forgot existed, all streaming on Netflix.

 3. The Sweetest Thing (2003)